laravel/spark-docs/notifications.md

 <a name="introduction"></a>
 ## Introduction

 Notifications are a great way to inform your users of things that are happening in your application.
 For example, you might use a notification to let a user know when a team member has completed a given to-do list task.
 These notifications are viewable by clicking on the "notification bell" icon in the application's navigation bar.
-The notification bell will have a red activity indicator when there are unread announcements or notifications.
+The notification bell will have an unread count indicator when there are unread announcements or notifications.

 <a name="creating-notifications"></a>
 ## Creating Notifications